 When the spots of lights stopped flashing in his eyes, he saw that Axel had been surrounded by three of the cowboys.
 Reluctantly, the villain put his hands in the air.
 Laughing, one of the cowboys shot him in the head.

 Bruce gasped -- but Axel didn't fall.
 Tentatively, the little fellow reached up to his head, touching his skull gingerly.
-It seemed intact.
 The cowboy shot him again.
 And again.
 Still Axel stood, clearly just as baffled as the cowboys that were shooting him.

 Concentrating all his willpower, Bruce reached out an arm.
 His back tried to murder him for the affront, but he caught in his metal fist the cowboy who'd shot Axel.

 When he reopened them, he saw the other two cowboys galloping away.
 Axel was throwing something at their retreating backs.
 Bruce's hand was… still shut firm.
-He wanted to see what was in his palm, in the same way that a very sick man wants to see and dreads seeing what he's just coughed into his tissue.
+He wanted to see what was in his palm, in the same way that a very sick man wants to know -- yet dreads seeing -- what he's just coughed into his tissue.

 "I should be dead," Axel said.
 Bruce wasn't sure that Axel was addressing him, but he listened anyway as a distraction from the pain.
 "Those bullets… I felt them… I should be dead."